My Quiet Kitchen

 • Preheat oven to 375 degrees F, and lightly oil a 12-cup muffin pan (or use paper liners or a silicone muffin pan).

-• Pour the dry ingredients into the wet and whisk until just combined.
-Pour the stir-in additions into the bowl and stir to distribute.
+• Pour the dry ingredients into the wet, and whisk until just combined.
+Fold in the additions.

-• Scoop the batter into the prepared pan, and sprinkle the tops with the reserved toppings.
+• Evenly divide the batter among the prepared pan, and sprinkle the tops with the reserved toppings.

 • Bake for 18 to 20 minutes or until the tops are firm when lightly pressed.
 Allow to cool in the pan for 5 minutes, then transfer to cooling racks.